ElieSol/Projet_DEA/README.md

-# Projet_DEA

-# Visual Analysis of gene expression data
+# Project: Visual Analysis of gene expression data

 # Note:
-- Le script nommé "scriptFonctionnel.py" est le script à exécuter dans tulip
+- The script name "scriptFonctionnel.py" is the script to be executed within Tulip software.